Knowing the foods that can help you poop is a great help to relieve constipation.

 - Yogurt

 If you’re suffering from constipation frequently, health experts would recommend to stay away from dairy products.
 But, yogurt is an exemption to the rule because it contains lactobacillus bacteria that stimulates regular bowel movement.
-Likewise, the probiotic content supports healthy tummy.
+Likewise, the probiotic content supports a healthy tummy.

 Final words